rgonzalezp/Optimize-Mern/README.md

 - Create an useful tool that helps the community

-- Make a website that can become bigger and expandible into new domains
+- Make a website that can become bigger and expandable into new domains

 - Have fun!